alchemistry/alchemtest/docs/usage.rst

 .. autosummary::

    gmx
+   amber

 As an example, we can access the :ref:`gmx_benzene` dataset with::

     >>> from alchemtest.gmx import load_benzene
     >>> bz = load_benzene()

-and use the resulting ``Bunch`` object to introspect what this dataset includes.
+and use the resulting :class:`Bunch` object to introspect what this dataset includes.
 In particular, it features a ``DESCR`` attribute with a human-readable description of the dataset::

     >>> print(bz.DESCR)
     Gromacs: Benzene in water
     =========================

+    Benzene in water, alchemically turned into benzene in vacuum separated from water

     Notes
     -----
     Data Set Characteristics: